 Whether you want to call it an audio interface or a soundcard, if you make music on a computer, it makes sense to get the best box of I/O tricks that you possibly can.

-So, there are lots of best audio interfaces - it all depends on your requirements and budget.
-Whether you're looking for the best budget audio interface or something from the top end, read on for MusicRadar’s picks of the current crop.
+So, there are lots of great audio interfaces, but which one you should buy depends on your requirements and budget.
+Whether you're looking for the best budget audio interface - the Audient iD4 is our current recommendation - or something from the top end, read on for MusicRadar’s picks of the current crop.

 1. Audient iD4